Ansam-02/Mastering-JavaScript-in-20-Days/day6.md

 ```
 ## Events
 events are "things" that happen to HTML elements, When JavaScript is used in HTML pages, JavaScript can "react" on these events.here's the the exercies that i solved:
-1. capitilize the text of the button.
+1. capitilize the text of the button 'true'.
 ```jsx
  let trueButton;
  trueButton.addEventListener('click',(event)=>{